Close-up of dark red wine grape clusters ready for picking during the 2024 harvest at Ojai Mountain.

 Early Harvest & Strategic Picking Decisions

-The harvest began early this year due to a late-summer heatwave that accelerated ripening.
-We kicked things off with Grenache Blanc on Labor Day, as it is always the first to ripen, followed by Tempranillo and Syrah.
-Our vineyard, typically cooler due to the ocean's influence, usually allows us to extend hang time, but when temperatures soared past 100°F, we made the call to harvest Syrah earlier than expected.
+Harvest began early this year, driven by a late-summer heatwave that accelerated ripening.
+Grenache Blanc came in first, on Labor Day, as it's always the earliest variety to ripen, followed by Tempranillo and Syrah.
+The vineyard's ocean-moderated climate usually allows for extended hang time, but with temperatures soaring past 100°F, the team made the call to harvest Syrah earlier than planned.

 Navigating a Volatile Growing Season

-To combat these challenges, we implemented sustainable cooling techniques, including solar-powered cooler boxes and smaller picking trays, preventing premature fermentation and helping us retain fruit purity and structure.
+To manage these risks, the team used sustainable cooling techniques, including solar-powered cooler boxes and smaller picking trays, to prevent premature fermentation and preserve fruit purity and structure.

-The exceptional rainfall of 2023 (54 inches) and 2024 (35 inches), well above the historical average of 24 inches, gave our vines the resilience they needed to withstand this year’s heat.
-The resulting dense canopy provided natural protection against sunburn and dehydration.
+The exceptional rainfall of the two prior seasons, 53.35 inches in 2022–2023 and 34.52 inches in 2023–2024, well above the estate's historical average of roughly 24 inches, gave the vines the reserves needed to withstand 2024's heat.
+The resulting dense canopy offered natural protection against sunburn and dehydration.
+That same lush growth raised concerns about mildew pressure, but the vineyard's strong winds and amphitheater-shaped terrain kept disease pressure low without synthetic intervention.

 Cluster Size, Yield & Initial Impressions

-The Syrah clusters were smaller than usual, with a high skin-to-juice ratio, enhancing color, complexity, and tannin structure.
-Meanwhile, Tempranillo yielded a bumper crop, bouncing back from the prior year’s total loss.
-While overall yields were slightly below average, the balance of concentration and acidity makes us optimistic about the potential of the 2024 vintage.
+Syrah clusters came in smaller than usual, with a high skin-to-juice ratio that enhanced color, complexity, and tannin structure.
+Tempranillo, recovering from a total loss the prior year, delivered a bumper crop.
+Overall yields ran slightly below average, but the balance of concentration and acidity across the vintage was promising.

-The combination of a compressed harvest window and extreme heat made this year especially demanding.
-Night temperatures remained at 93°F during the heatwave, forcing us to work creatively to protect fruit integrity.
+The combination of a compressed harvest window and extreme heat made 2024 especially demanding.
+Night temperatures held at 93°F during the heatwave, requiring the crew to work creatively to protect fruit integrity, picking into small trays and transferring fruit immediately to cooler boxes to prevent premature fermentation.
+It was labor-intensive and left little room for rest.

 Looking Ahead